 - A significant amount of work has been undertaken to ensure that the capital budgets proposed for the medium term are reflective of the Authority's priorities and are affordable in terms of associated revenue expenditure.
 The revenue costs associated with the capital programme have been incorporated into the MTFP. - Under the Prudential framework, the Authority is free to make its own borrowing decisions according to what is affordable as guided by the Prudential Code.
-With effect from 2011/12, Central Government ceased to provide support for borrowing.
-Capital Expenditure will be funded through unsecured borrowing, capital grant, revenue contributions or use of reserves, depending on the financial situation at the relevant time. - In order to ensure that the Authority retains an appropriate level of reserves to assist with managing the budget over the medium term, the financing of the capital programme includes the use of borrowing. - The estimated borrowing requirement over the period 2014/15 to 2018/19 is as follows:
+With effect from 2011/12, central government ceased to provide support for borrowing.
+Capital Expenditure will be funded through unsecured borrowing, capital grant, revenue contributions or use of reserves, depending on the financial situation at the relevant time. - In order to ensure that the Authority retains an appropriate level of reserves to assist with managing the budget over the medium term, the financing of the capital programme includes the use of borrowing. - The estimated borrowing requirement over the period 2015/16 to 2019/20 is set out in table 8 below: